 Our answer to this question is between two attractions, but we think the scariest coaster overall at Disney World is the Rock ‘n’ Roller Coaster.
-Not only is it the fastest coaster, it also has 3 inversions and the lighting is very low making it hard to see where you are going.
+Not only is it one of the fastest coasters, it also has 3 inversions and the lighting is very low making it hard to see where you are going.

-Expedition Everest was our other choice for scary rides as it goes backwards at one point in the ride and it has the biggest drop of all the coasters.
+Expedition Everest was our other choice for scary rides as it goes backward at one point in the ride and it has the biggest drop of all the coasters.

 Which Roller Coasters Go Upside Down At Disney World?

 The only roller coaster at Walt Disney World that goes upside down is the Rock ‘n’ Roller Coaster Starring Aerosmith.
 It has a total of 3 inversions throughout the ride.